realm/realm-swift/README.md

 Objective-C/C++ compiler.
 The Objective-C language binding is thoroughly tested with Clang.
 It is known to work with Clang 3.0 and newer.

-Currently, the Objective-C binding is availble only on Mac OS X (and iOS).
+Currently, the Objective-C binding is available only for iOS and OS X.
 The following is a suggestion of how to install the prerequisites on Mac OS X 10.7, 10.8, and 10.9:

 The build procedure uses Clang as the C/C++ compiler by default.
 It